 Sweet Home, OR 97386

-Disclaimer: This is not an official guide to wild mushroom foraging.
-Please do your own research before you pick up and consume any wild mushrooms.
+This is not an official guide to wild mushroom foraging.
+Please, do your own research, be sure to practice with a mushroom's expert before you pick up and consume any wild mushrooms.
+Before you get started wild mushroom harvesting, learn to accurately identify edible and poisonous mushrooms.